-- 20.3.3 Time for Motion.
-A Party shall file a motion to review any action or decision within ninety (90) days after such action or decision, except that motions to review assessments hereunder shall be filed within thirty (30) days of Watermaster mailing notice of the assessment. - 20.3.4 De Novo Nature of Proceeding.
-Upon filing of a motion to review a decision or action, the Watermaster shall notify the Parties of a date for a hearing at which time the Court shall take evidence and hear argument.
-The Court's review shall be de novo and the Watermaster's decision or action shall have no evidentiary weight in such proceeding. - 20.3.5 Decision.
+20.3.3 Time for Motion.
+A Producer shall file a motion to review any action or decision within ninety (90) days after such action or decision, except that motions to review assessments hereunder shall be filed within thirty (30) days of Watermaster mailing notice of the assessment.

+20.3.4 De Novo Nature of Proceeding.
+Upon filing of a motion to review a decision or action, the Watermaster shall notify the Producers of a date for a hearing at which time the Court shall take evidence and hear argument.
+The Court's review shall be de novo and the Watermaster's decision or action shall have no evidentiary weight in such proceeding.

+20.3.5 Decision.
 The decision of the Court in such proceeding shall be an appealable supplemental order in this case.
-When the Court's decision is final, it shall be binding upon Watermaster and the Parties. - Multiple Production Rights.
+When the Court's decision is final, it shall be binding upon Watermaster and the Producers.

+20.4 Multiple Production Rights.
 A Party simultaneously may be a member of the Small Pumper Class and hold an Overlying Production Right by virtue of owning land other than the parcel(s) meeting the Small Pumper Class definition.
-The Small Pumper Class definition shall be construed in accordance with Paragraph 3.5.44 and 3.5.45. - Payment of Assessments.
-Payment of assessments levied by Watermaster hereunder shall be made pursuant to the time schedule developed by the Watermaster, notwithstanding any motion for review of Watermaster actions, decisions, rules or procedures, including review of assessments implemented by the Watermaster. - Designation of Address for Notice and Service.
-Each Party shall designate a name and address to be used for purposes of all subsequent notices and service herein, either by its endorsement on this Judgment or by a separate designation to be filed within thirty (30) days after judgment has been entered.
-A Party may change its designation by filing a written notice of such change with Watermaster.
-A Party that desires to be relieved of receiving notices of Watermaster activity may file a waiver of notice in a form to be provided by Watermaster.
-At all times, Watermaster shall maintain a current list of Parties to whom notices are to be sent and their addresses for purpose of service.
-Watermaster shall also maintain a full current list of said names and addresses of all Parties or their successors, as filed herein.
+The Small Pumper Class definition shall be construed in accordance with Paragraph 3.5.44 and 3.5.45.

+20.5 Payment of Assessments.
+Payment of assessments levied by Watermaster hereunder shall be made pursuant to the time schedule developed by the Watermaster, notwithstanding any motion for review of Watermaster actions, decisions, rules or procedures, including review of assessments implemented by the Watermaster.

+Designation of Address for Notice and Service.
+Each Party or Producer 20.6 shall designate a name and address to be used for purposes of all subsequent notices and service herein, either by its endorsement on this Judgment or by a separate designation to be filed within thirty (30) days after judgment has been entered.
+A Party or Producer may change its designation by filing a written notice of such change with Watermaster.
+A Party or Producer that desires to be relieved of receiving notices of Watermaster activity may file a waiver of notice in a form to be provided by Watermaster.
+At all times, Watermaster shall maintain a current list of Parties or Producers to whom notices are to be sent and their addresses for purpose of service.
+Watermaster shall also maintain a full current list of said names and addresses of all Parties or Producers or their successors, as filed herein.
 Watermaster shall make copies of such lists available to any requesting Person.
-If no designation is made, a Party's designee shall be deemed to be, in order of priority: (1) the Party's attorney of record; (2) if the Party does not have an attorney of record, the Party itself at the address on the Watermaster list; (3) for Small Pumper Class Members, after this Judgment is final, the individual Small Pumper Class Members at the service address maintained by the Watermaster.
+If no designation is made, a Party's or Producer's designee shall be deemed to be, in order of priority: (1) the Party's or Producer's attorney of record; (2) if the Party or Producer does not have an attorney of record, the Party or Producer itself at the address on the Watermaster list; (3) for Non-Pumper and Small Pumper Class Members, after this Judgment is final, the individual Non-Pumper and Small Pumper Class Members at the service address maintained by the Watermaster.

 20.7 Service of Documents.
-Unless otherwise ordered by the Court, delivery to or service to any Party by the Court or any Party of any document required to be served upon or delivered to a Party pursuant to this Judgment shall be deemed made if made by e-filing on the Court's website at www.scefiling.org.
-All Parties agree to waive service by mail if they receive notifications via electronic filing at the above identified website.
+Unless otherwise ordered by the Court, delivery to or service to any Party or Producer by the Court or any Party or Producer of any document required to be served upon or delivered to a Party or Producer pursuant to this Judgment shall be deemed made if made by e-filing on the Court's website at www.scefiling.org.
+All Parties or Producers agree to waive service by mail if they receive notifications via electronic filing at the above identified website.